William Galloway (architectural historian)

-William Galloway (1830–1897) was a 19th-century architect mainly remembered as an architectural historian.
+William Galloway (1830–1897) was a 19th-century architect and builder in Edinburgh, mainly remembered as an architectural historian.
 He also worked as an architectural illustrator and photographer.

 In authorship he used the title William de B M Galloway but this appears an affectation.

 He was an expert on, and early cataloguer of, Pictish stones.

 Life

 He was born in Edinburgh (or Leith) the son of William Galloway and Jane Thompson.

 He was educated at Edinburgh High School on Calton Hill then articled as an architect, training under Patrick Wilson from 1844 to 1849.

 In 1868 he was doing archaeological investigation at Canons Ashby.
 In 1869 he was asked to rescue, record and catalogue the Pictish stones at Meigle (now forming the Meigle Sculptured Stone Museum).

 From 1871 he began an extensive studying and record of St Blane's Church at Kingarth.
 In the same year he published lithograph drawings of St Magnus Cathedral on Orkney.

-Although some records indicate "financial independence" this is not borne out by facts as even in the 1870s he was living in the home of his mother at 24 Gardeners Crescent.